 The indirect Koranic proof is in verse 33:21 in which Allah says Muhammad is a good example for Muslims to follow.
 Muhammad married a six-year-old and consummated the marriage when she was nine.
 Lest you think that is some long-discarded tribal custom, the Ayatollah Khomeini, the Supreme Ruler of Iran after the Shah was ousted, had married a ten-year-old when he was 26.
 After he came to power, the legal age for brides was dropped to nine.

-Sadly, such marriages are usually arranged by the parents.
+Sadly, such marriages are almost always arranged by the father.
 The Ayatollah Khomeini called a prepubescent marriage a “divine blessing” and urged Muslim fathers to get their daughters married before they began menstruating.

 There are many verses in the Koran in which Allah mentions slave women, referred to as “those whom your right hand possess.”
 Mawdudi’s footnote on page 102 to V2:3 says: “This expression denotes ‘slave girls,’ i.e. female captives of war who are distributed by the state among individuals when no exchanges of prisoners of war takes place.”